akanadocs/docs-test/ag/custom-policy-development.md

 Given that the Policy Handler Framework is a specialization of the Message Handler Framework, there are many classes reused between the two:

-![Handler UML](images/handler_uml.png "Handler UML") How a Handler determines which Policy it will act on, is determined by the associated Policy classes as shown below:
+![Handler UML](images/handler_uml.png "Handler UML") How a Handler determines which Policy it will act on is determined by the associated Policy classes as shown below:

 ![Policy UML](images/policy_uml.png "Policy UML")
 The assertion Marshaller retrieves the policies from Policy Manager then calls the Policy Handler Factory to determine if it should create a Policy handler.